-Child Welfare Worker
+Child Welfare Specialists

-As a child welfare worker, you are tasked with ensuring the safety and well-being of children who have experienced abuse or neglect.
-However, it’s important to recognize that many of these children have also experienced trauma, which can have a significant impact on their physical and emotional health.
+As a child welfare specialist, you are tasked with ensuring the safety and well-being of children who have experienced abuse and/or neglect.
+It is crucial to provide trauma-informed care when working with these children and their families.

-That’s why it’s crucial to provide trauma-informed care when working with these children and their families.
 Trauma-informed care is an approach that takes into account the impact of trauma on an individual’s life, and seeks to create a safe and supportive environment that promotes healing and recovery.
 By adopting a trauma-informed lens, you can better understand the unique needs of each child and family, and provide care that is compassionate, empathetic, and effective.

-We provide a diverse range of resources and training tools to equip you with the knowledge and skills needed to offer trauma-informed care to children and families.
+This website provides a diverse range of resources and training tools to equip you with the knowledge and skills needed to offer trauma-informed care.
 Additionally, we offer resources to help you cope with vicarious trauma that can arise from working in this field.
-Our resources are designed to be practical and evidence-based, and can help you identify and respond to trauma in a way that is sensitive and effective.
+Taking care of yourself is essential to being able to effectively support and advocate for the children and families you serve.

 Signs of Abuse